 I’m honestly fantastic, thanks for having me guys!

-Where in the world are you currently?
+world are you currently?

-For those of our readers that may not know you, please can you give yourself a quick intro?
+our readers that may not know you, please can you give yourself a quick intro?

 Well, I’ve been immersed in electronic music for about 20 years.
 Back in 2007 I was making music on labels like Toolroom records, and even Cr2 records, and then I sort off went off the international map and focused on my South African projects for a while. .In 2013 I decided it was time to start making music that would go beyond my own borders, and signed a track called ‘Bantwanas Piano’ to Defected.
 From there onto get physical music, and then about 3 years ago I really got serious, remixing for Super Flu, Lane 8 and putting out music on Bessemyer, All day I dream, Get Physical and other great labels.
 Then I figured the next step was to start Swoon and really ramp up the production of the original material – I want to build a catalogue of some seriously life changing electronic music with the new label.

 How did you first get into electronic music

 The same way every one else does, I imagine, off my tits in a dark warehouse.
 Hahaha.
 I knew straight away I was gonna devote my life to this strange new cultural phenomenon.
 I had Sl1200s by the time I was 14 years old, and of course in Johannesburg, people weren’t exactly standing to queues to experience electronic music at that time.
 But slowly it built a small scene of DJs and producers.
 I got involved in what I guess you would call ‘urban’ electronic music, which means it was the style of house that was typically enjoyed more by people of colour.
 And I resonated deeply with that sound.
 I always wanted a way to use those elements in a way that wasn’t contrived or try-hard, and also completely unique, and that is the influence for tracks like ‘ikalimba’ and ‘bantwanas piano’.